Agency owners frequently ask me, “Should I hire a salesperson?” The answer is, “It depends.”

 Consider the following 7 questions.

-My first question is, do you want to run a high-growth agency or a lifestyle agency?
-High-growth typically means they need a salesperson to build and sustain enough sales momentum.
+My first question is, do you want to run an Equity agency or a Lifestyle agency?
+Equity (aka “high-growth”) typically means they need a salesperson to build and sustain enough sales momentum.
 Lifestyle is typically less demanding from a leads perspective.

 Second, why is the agency considering hiring a salesperson?
 What’s the “why” behind it?
 That helps me probe further to understand if it’s the right path for them.
 Including…

-Third, how much do the partner(s) like sales?
+Third, how much do the agency owner(s) like sales?
 If they don’t like sales, that’s a stronger case for finding someone else.
 If they like sales, they should probably do sales—no one’s as motivated to sell your agency’s services as you are.

 Fourth, do you need a hunter or a farmer or both?
 That is, do you primarily need someone to qualify and convert primarily inbound leads (more of a “farmer”) or do you need primarily someone who’s going out to develop relationships with people who haven’t opted-in first (more of a “hunter”)?
 This drives the skillset and behaviors you need… and what you can afford.